 Download the installer and install on your Windows computer.
 Visual Studio Enterprise with Xamarin should already be installed.

-Remoted iOS Simulator requires a Visual Studio Enterprise license
+Remoted iOS Simulator requires Visual Studio Enterprise

 To use the remoted iOS simulator: